vshivam/vshivam.github.io/portfolio.md

-* D. Carlson, M. Mogerle, M. Pagel, <strong>S. Verma</strong>, and D. S. Rosenblum, “Ambient flow: A visual approach for remixing the internet of things” in <strong>5th International Conference on the Internet of Things (IOT 2015) </strong>
+* D. Carlson, M. Mogerle, M. Pagel, <strong>S. Verma</strong>, and D. S. Rosenblum, “Ambient flow: A visual approach for remixing the internet of things” in <strong>5th International Conference on the Internet of Things (IoT 2015) </strong> <br/> [[Full Paper]]({{site.url}}/assets/portfolio/papers/Ambient_Flow.pdf)

-* D. Carlson, M. Mogerle, M. Pagel, <strong>S. Verma</strong>, and D. S. Rosenblum, "A Visual Design Toolset for Drag-and-drop Smart Space Configuration" in <strong>5th International Conference on the Internet of Things (IOT 2015) </strong>
+* D. Carlson, M. Mogerle, M. Pagel, <strong>S. Verma</strong>, and D. S. Rosenblum, "A Visual Design Toolset for Drag-and-drop Smart Space Configuration" in <strong>5th International Conference on the Internet of Things (IoT 2015) </strong> <br/> [[Demo Paper]]({{site.url}}/assets/portfolio/papers/Demo_Ambient_Flow.pdf)

 ---
 [Dengue Mapper](https://play.google.com/store/apps/details?id=sg.nus.comp.fci.denguemapper&hl=en)
 ---
-An application on the Android platform for optimized location tracking of a hundred dengue patients in Singapore.
-The application aims to be highly non-intrusive, using a set of sensible defaults and only requiring user interaction after the completion of the study with an uninstall message.
+An application on the Android platform for optimized location tracking of a hundred dengue patients along with a hundred control users in Singapore.
+The application aims to be highly non-intrusive, using a set of sensible defaults and only requiring user interaction after the completion of the study, prompting the user with an uninstall message.

 <!--